levalyukov/preco-app/readme.md

 # Preco Web App

 PrecoApp - Application that allows you to get schedule of the Ural Regional College group.
 This web application is a direct evolution of [telegram-bot-parser](https://github.com/levalyukov/telegram-bot-parser).

+This application is a learning exercise.
+Consequently, some implementation choices may reflect that learning process rather than production-grade best practices.
+It's my first project combining React, TypeScript, and various libraries

 ![preview](preview.png)

 ## TODO

-- [X] Parser through playwright
+- [X] Parser through Playwright
 - [ ] Getting schedules for other groups

 ## Main modules